 3. Certain moral standards are established by a Creator and are a part of the creation of human beings.

-The problem with #1 is that it is ultimately based on opinion.
+The problem with #1 is that it is entirely subjective, ultimately based on opinion.
 For example, Society-A decides that murdering other humans is always morally bad.
 So, what?
 Society-B decides that murder is morally good as long as it benefits them.
 Without an objective moral standard outside of opinion, Society-A cannot tell B that murdering them is morally wrong.
 It is all opinion.
-(Please note: murder and killing are not the same.
-Murder is the immoral, unlawful killing of a human being.
-Certain killings under certain circumstances can be both moral and legal.)

-Option #2 posits that morality is always evolving, that evolution drives moral goodness.
+Option #2 above posits that morality is not objective but is instead always evolving, that evolution drives moral goodness.
 If that is true, then we can never actually know what is truly moral.
 What we think is moral now might be morally evil later as we “evolve.”
-Plus, this option (while rejecting objective morality) still ultimately supports an objective moral standard toward which we are supposedly evolving.
+Any evolution-based moral assertion could be easily countered by responding, "Who says?!
+Isn't it just as likely that we are evolving away from your moral view and toward my moral view?"
+Plus, this option, while supposedly rejecting objective morality, still ultimately supports an objective moral standard toward which we are supposedly evolving.
 Option #2 also fails.

 2. Objective moral standards do exist.